ProcessEight/magento226-async-experiments/README.md

 ### Description

-Intended as a drop-in replacement for core Magento 2 image processing
+Intended as a drop-in replacement for core Magento 2 image processing.

 ### Architecture

 #### Phase 1:

-Get count of product images
+* [x] Get count of product images
-Chunk according to number of threads
+* [x] Chunk according to number of threads
-Feed each chunk into new sync command
+* [x] Feed each chunk into new sync command
-Create new sync command
+* [x] Create new sync command

 #### Phase 2: